 - a.
 Communications Equipment.
-An accountable manager may approve incidental use of Postal Service communications equipment (electronic mail, telephones, fax machines, photocopiers, etc.) to disseminate information about a community service event or project for which employee work hours have been authorized under 333.731. - Vehicles or Facilities.
+An accountable manager may approve incidental use of Postal Service communications equipment (computers, phones, iPads, fax machines, photocopiers, etc.) and resources (email, wireless, etc.) to disseminate information about a community service event or project for which employee work hours have been authorized under 333.731. - b.
+Vehicles or Facilities.
 Where appropriate, an accountable manager may approve incidental use of Postal Service vehicles or facilities in conjunction with a community service event or project for which employee work hours have been authorized under 333.731.
-In determining whether to approve such use, officials must consider the following: - (1) The risk of an accident or injury resulting from such use. - (2) The possible costs to the Postal Service of such an accident or injury. - (3) Postal Service policy regarding conduct on Postal Service property (POM 124). - Only an appropriately rated Postal Service employee should operate a Postal Service vehicle.
-The Postal Service does not loan its vehicles to other organizations. - c.
+In determining whether to approve such use, officials must consider the following: - (1) The risk of an accident or injury resulting from such use. - (2) The possible costs to the Postal Service of such an accident or injury. - (3) Postal Service regulations regarding Conduct on Postal Service Property (39 C.F.R.
+Part 232.1).
+[Note: COPP prohibits the solicitation/collection of charitable donations anywhere on postal property (except as authorized by the Combined Federal Campaign).
+However, in non-public (generally, employee-only) areas of postal facilities, employees may solicit for and collect nonmonetary donations from employees for activities that have been specifically approved under the CSAP.] - (4) Management Instruction FM 530-2013-5, General Policy Regarding the Use of Government or Postal Owned or Leased Vehicles, states the following: - (a) Only an appropriately-rated Postal Service employee may operate a Postal Service vehicle. - (b) The Postal Service does not loan its vehicles to other organizations. - c.
 Postage.
-Except as provided by law or regulation, the Postal Service does not supply free or reduced-rate postage for the mailings of a charitable organization.
+Except as provided by law or regulation, the Postal Service does not supply free or reduced-rate postage for the mailings of a charitable organization. - d.

-d.
 Postal Service Mailings.
 A mailing sent by the Postal Service under its own name and mailing permit may provide information about a community service event supported by the Postal Service.

-333.742 Postal Service Funds
+333,742 Postal Service Funds

-This policy covers the following Postal Service funds:
+This policy covers the expenditure of Postal Service funds as follows:

-- a.
+a.
 Donations.
-Except as provided in 333.742b, this policy does not authorize the donation of Postal Service money to charities. - b.
-Charitable Sponsorships.
-An accountable manager may sponsor the participation of one or more employees or customers in a charitable event if all of the criteria in 333.721 are met and if there is adequate funding in an existing budget to pay for the sponsorship.
+Except as provided in 333.742b, this policy does not authorize the donation of Postal Service money to charities.

+b.
+Charitable Sponsorships [see definition at 333.712(b)].
+An accountable manager may sponsor the participation of one or more employees in a community service event requiring a participation fee if all of the criteria in 333.721 are met, and if there is adequate funding in an existing budget to pay for the sponsorship.
+Accountable managers should consult with Finance before approving, under this policy, the use of postal funds related to a community service activity.